Moesera/semester-project/README.md

 - Fork the repository.
 - Submit a pull request to the project when you are done on the contribution.

-If you want to know more about forking, pull requests and contributing to a project follow this link <a target="_blank" href="https://docs.github.com/en/get-started/quickstart/contributing-to-projects">Contribution to projects</a>
+If you want to know more about forking, pull requests and contributing to a project follow this link [Contribution to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

 ## Contact